by Sonja Nikcevic, AIPS Media

 Passion and sport have always gone hand in hand, but (while at times it may seem so in the poorest corners of the world) one does not need to know how to kick a ball or shoot a basket to survive.
 This is where FINA has a greater responsibility than most.
 This is where grassroots is less of a promotional concept and more of a life jacket.

 The ‘Thai cave boys’ Just weeks ago, the story of the young football team trapped in a flooded cave in Thailand swept the world.
 On 23 June, 12 boys, players on a local football team were trapped inside a cave due to monsoon flooding.
-After nine days, and a high profile rescue mission headed the Thai Navy Seals and international divers, the boys were found.
-The challenge of finding a way to rescue the boys was made more difficult the fact that the majority hardly knew how to swim.
+After nine days, and a high profile rescue mission headed by the Thai Navy Seals and international divers, the boys were found.
+The challenge of finding a way to rescue the boys was made more difficult by the fact that the majority hardly knew how to swim.

 To prepare for the rescue, divers started practicing with local boys at a swimming pool – to see how to transport a child safely underwater.
 Two weeks after the boys and their coach entered the caves, the underwater mission to save them begun.
 After the team of divers reached them, each boy was given a full-face air mask to ensure they could breathe, and clipped to a diver.
 Another diver accompanied them.
 Four days later, each of the 12 boys and their coach were out, along with the entire rescue team.
 One member, a former Thai navy diver, lost his life after running out of oxygen during the dive.

 Having strong swimming skills would not have helped the boys find their own way out.
-But what it did do is shed light on the fact that so many young people – including young athletes, do not know how to swim, despite being surrounded water.
+But what it did do is shed light on the fact that so many young people – including young athletes, do not know how to swim, despite being surrounded by water.

 Where to go from here The day before the inauguration of its new headquarters, the FINA Executive Board met to discuss the federation’s strategic plan for the next four-year period.
 And FINA’s core strategy remains the same, Secretary General Cornel Marculescu explained.